drone-os/drone-book/src/heaptrace.md

 $ just heaptrace
 ```

-This recipe is similar to `just itm`, with an exception that the data from the
+This recipe is similar to `just log`, with an exception that it will
+additionally capture port #31 output and write it to a file named
-ITM port #31 will be written to the `heaptrace` file.
-When you think it is
-enough data collected, just stop it with Ctrl-C.
+`heaptrace`.
+When you think it is enough data collected, just stop it with

-The `heaptrace` feature doesn't add much of additional code to the binary.
-But
-it may slow down the execution of your program in allocation-heavy scenarios
-considerably.
-Because it must wait until the log data is transmitted over the
-ITM port.
-Though this run-time overhead applies only when a debug probe is
-attached, and the `just heaptrace` command is listening.
+Ctrl-C.

 When there is a non-empty `heaptrace` file with the collected data in the
 project root, you may use the following command to analyze your heap usage: